seangransee/react-apollo-dynamic-query/README.md

 # react-apollo-dynamic-query

-This package gives you a replacement for [react-apollo's graphql function](https://www.apollographql.com/docs/react/api/react-apollo.html#graphql) that allows you to dynamically generate your query as a function of props.
+This package gives you a replacement for [react-apollo's graphql function](https://www.apollographql.com/docs/react/api/react-apollo.html#graphql) that allows you to dynamically generate your query as a function of the props passed into the higher-order component.

 ## Installation